Published: · Modified: by Sandhya Ramakrishnan · This post may contain affiliate links

 Rajasthani Thali - Full Course Meal

 Each and every dish had its own distinct flavor.
 I was very happy at the end of the whole process.
-I have tried to give detailed procedure through out the post.
+I have tried to give a detailed procedure throughout the post.
 So bear with me if it is too long.
-Hopefully the pictorials would help you understand the recipes much better and inspire you to try the same.
+Hopefully, the pictorials would help you understand the recipes much better and inspire you to try the same.

 The menu for this Rajasthani Thaali is –